Last Updated: 1 month ago

 The kneading may even be a sign that the cat is being bullied and trusts you to look after them while they are enjoying the kneading.

 For all the reasons we explored above, kneading is a perfectly normal feline behavior.
 Not all cats make biscuits, which isn’t a cause for concern either.

-Cats all have their own personalities, and some are more taken with instinctive behaviors than others.
+Cats all have their own personalities, and some are more inclined toward instinctive behaviors than others.